skip-mev/skip-go-cosmwasm-contracts/README.md

     MNEMONIC = "<YOUR MNEMONIC HERE>"
     ```

+7. Generate the entry point contract address using `instatiate2` which generates determinsitic cosmwasm contract addresses.
+This is necessary to allow the adapter contracts to whitelist the entry point contract before it is instantiated.
+To do this, you will need the daemon of the respective chain you are deploying on, and running the following command for the chain's CLI (replace osmosisd with network client being used):
+    ```
+    osmosisd query wasm build-address <CHECK SUM HASH OF CONTRACT> <ADDRESS THAT WILL INSTANTIATE> <SALT AS HEX STRING (31 is b'1')>
+    ```

+8. Add the generated entry point address in the respective chain's config toml file
+    ``` toml
+    # @DEV MUST CHANGE SALT ACCORDINGLY TO OBTAIN THIS PRE GENERATED ADDRESS
+    ENTRY_POINT_PRE_GENERATED_ADDRESS = "<PRE GENERATED ADDRESS HERE>"
+    ```

+9. Update the salt used in the config if needed (default is "1", which is 31 in the chain daemon generator)
+    ``` toml
+    # SALT USED TO GENERATE A DETERMINSTIC ADDRESS
+    SALT = "1"
+    ```

-7. Run the deploy script with the following format (changing the chain [options: osmosis, neutron] and network [options: testnet, mainnet] depending on what is to be deployed):
+10. Run the deploy script with the following format (changing the chain [options: osmosis, neutron] and network [options: testnet, mainnet] depending on what is to be deployed):
     ``` bash
     python deploy.py <CHAIN> <NETWORK>
     ```